mui/toolpad/docs/data/toolpad/core/integrations/tanstack-router.md

 # TanStack Router

-<p class="description">To integrate Toolpad Core into a single-page app (with Vite, for example) using TanStack Router, follow these steps.</p>
+<p class="description">To integrate Toolpad Core into a project that uses TanStack Router, follow these steps.</p>

 ## Wrap all your pages in a `TanStackRouterAppProvider`